jeromeetienne/AR.js/README.md

 * [Browser Support](#Browser-Support)
 * [Licenses](#Licenses)

-⚠️ *Be aware that most recent features are currently released on `dev` branch.*
+⚠️ *Please always give a look for new undocumented features on the [Changelog](https://github.com/jeromeetienne/AR.js/blob/master/CHANGELOG.md) until the documentation has been updated.*

 #  Get Started